sergiocollado/potpourri/notes_kubernetes.md

 It is possible to create custom namespaces, for example one named 'dev" for development, and other 'prod' for production pourpouses.

+Also in namespaces is possible to define their own resource limits, so each namespace can have different quotas.

 ### Replication Controller

  A replication controller allows to have several instances of a pod, so in case a pod dies, a new one can replace it.
 Thus allowing to have a high availability service.